I set out in January of 2017 determined that it was going to be a year of adventures. As many opportunities as I could plan, I would. No excuses.

 October 3 – 4

-My first time at the Red Rocks Amphitheatre from row 11.
-Seeing my absolute favorite band from high school: Incubus.
+My first time at the Red Rocks Amphitheatre from row 11 with one of my best high school friends.
+Seeing my absolute favorite band since high school: Incubus.
 I don’t think I could have been happier.

 A trip on the Phoenix Suns Jet

 November 17 – 18

 I was offered a very unique opportunity to ride on the Phoenix Suns private jet to watch them play the LA Lakers at the Staples Center, stay at the Beverly Wilshire, and meet (okay, take a picture with) LaVar Ball.
 And a picture of Dustin Hooks.
 I will be forever grateful to my friend and coworker Rob for this experience.

 Because we get 2 weeks off from work each holiday season, and because I didn’t have anything else to do, I decided to take a holiday road trip from Phoenix up to Minneapolis, MN to spend Christmas with my parents.
 I used the Roadtrippers app to find interesting destinations along the way to help break up the drive.
 If you haven’t used the app, do it now.
 It will change the way you view road trips forever, even if you’re already a fan.

 Day 1: Phoenix, AZ > Petrified National Forest > Amarillo, TX

 Day 2: Cadillac Ranch (Amarillo) > VW Bug Ranch (Amarillo) > Oklahoma City Memorial > Kansas City

 All good things must come to an end, so we loaded up the car to start the journey out of the frozen tundra, back to the steamy desert where we belong.
 In order to keep it interesting, we switched up the return route.